|All music played by hand, on instruments made out of wood|

 ON INSTRUMENTS MADE OUT OF WOOD!

-NEW for 2014: Fernwood are hard at work on a new album, due out later this year!
+NEW for 2014: Fernwood are hard at work on a new album, due out in early 2015!

 * FERNWOOD's second album: "SANGITA"